apache/druid/docs/multi-stage-query/reference.md

 This is useful in a single node setup or for testing but is not suitable for production use cases.

 To export results to local storage, passing the `LOCAL()` function as an argument to the EXTERN function.
-You must configure the runtime property `druid.export.storage.baseDir` must be configured as an absolute path on the Indexer/Middle Manager to use local storage as an export destination.
+You must configure the runtime property `druid.export.storage.baseDir` as an absolute path on the Indexer/Middle Manager to use local storage as an export destination.
-You can exporting data to paths that match this value as a prefix.
+You can export data to paths that match this value as a prefix.
 Pass all arguments to `LOCAL()` as named parameters with the value in single quotes.
 For example:

 ```sql